UBCSailbot/sailbot_workspace/README.md

 [Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)
-were used to build [our Docker containers](https://github.com/orgs/UBCSailbot/packages?repo_name=sailbot_workspace) that contain all our OS-level configuration and dependencies, and lint and test our code, the same way it is done locally in Sailbot Workspace on GitHub.
+were used to build [our Docker containers](https://github.com/orgs/UBCSailbot/packages?repo_name=sailbot_workspace) and lint and test our code the same way it is done locally in Sailbot Workspace on GitHub.
 We use a [reusable workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows) to create a single source of truth for our tests across all our repositories.
-Our CI is defined in [`.github/workflows/`](https://github.com/UBCSailbot/sailbot_workspace/tree/main/.github/workflows).
+Our CI can be found in [`.github/workflows/`](https://github.com/UBCSailbot/sailbot_workspace/tree/main/.github/workflows).

 ### Customization

 This repository supports user-specific configuration files.
 To set this up, see [How to use your dotfiles](https://ubcsailbot.github.io/docs/current/sailbot_workspace/how_to/#use-your-dotfiles).

-## Run Raye's Software
+### Run Raye's Software

-Raye was our previous project.
+[Raye](https://www.ubcsailbot.org/discover-raye) was our previous project.
 Her software can be run in the [`raye` branch](https://github.com/UBCSailbot/sailbot_workspace/tree/raye).
 The initial differences between the `main` and `raye` branches are summarized in [this PR](https://github.com/UBCSailbot/sailbot_workspace/pull/61).